rexshijaku/pdf-qr.js/README.md

 Live demo will be available <a href="https://github.com/rexshijaku/pdf-qr.js" target="_blank">here</a>.

 ##### Web server
 Clone or download this repository and run demo/ws_demo.html.
-This demo uses two files: (1) dist/pdf-qr.js and (2) worker file (pdf.worker.min.js) which should be placed in the projects output folder.
-You must run this file (ws_demo.html) using a web server in order to take the advantage of http:// or https:// protocols to load workers, otherwise using file:// won't load the essential worker.
+This demo uses two files: (1) dist/pdf-qr.js and (2) worker file pdf.worker.min.js.
+Note that the pdf.worker.min.js should be placed in the projects output folder.
+You must run this ws_demo.html using a web server in order to take the advantage of http:// or https:// protocols to load workers, otherwise using file:// won't load the essential worker.
 If you don't have any web server installed, you may take a look at the alternative demo version.

 ##### Alternative
-After you clone this repository, on your local machine run demo/file_demo.html.
+After you clone this repository, on your local machine run (open on a browser) demo/file_demo.html.
 This example uses minified versions of dependent libraries and its files.
 This offers you a version which can be tested with zero configurations compared to the previous one.

 ### Get Started
 ##### Install by manual download: